 Not less interesting are the many picturesque villages such as Vicopisano (fortified in the 15th century to a design by Brunelleschi), Calci with the aforementioned Charterhouse and Buti.

 A few more kilometres away, we suggest visiting Lari with its beautiful Vicars’Castle and one of the best artisan pasta factories of Italy.
-Then Casciana Terme, Terricciola, Fauglia, Peccioli and Palaia, all with Etruscan, Roman or medieval origins, with enchanting landscapes and rich in genuine food, wines and folkloristic events.
+Then Casciana Terme, Terricciola, Fauglia, Peccioli, Palaia and Santa Maria a Monte, all with Etruscan, Roman or medieval origins, with enchanting landscapes and rich in genuine food, wines and folkloristic events.
 Areas that have little to envy to the most renowned Florentine Chianti!

 Volterra, a famous town of Etruscan origins, whose medieval building development has remained almost intact.
 It is located about 60 km from Pisa.